momenurmaruf2742/techforing/README.md

 Contributors
 Momenur Islam

 This `README.md` includes installation steps, API endpoint descriptions, and instructions for accessing the Swagger UI for your project.
-You can copy and paste this into your `README.md` file.
-Let me know if you need further adjustments!
 ```